Hasan-Shkoukani/unit-testing/README.md

 ## Contributing
 Feel free to fork the repository, create a branch, and submit a pull request for new features, improvements, or bug fixes.

+## Note
+This framework is submitted to Dr Amr Abdelbari in Near East University for Software Testing ( SWE302 ) Final Project